-Go to the “SALES_BY_REGION” sheet, click inside the PivotTable, under PivotTable Analyze tab, select PivotChart, insert chart popup window appears, in that Select Bar, under that select Clustered Bar chart.
+Go to the “SALES_BY_REGION” sheet, click inside the PivotTable, under the PivotTable Analyze tab, select PivotChart, insert chart popup window appears, in that Select Bar, under that select Clustered Bar chart.

 A pivot chart appears for “SALES_BY_REGION.”

-Here you can hide the region, salesperson & sum of sales in the pivot chart by right-clicking and select “Hide Legend Field Buttons on Chart” so that those three fields will not appear on the chart.
+Here you can hide the region, salesperson & sum of sales in the pivot chart by right-clicking and selecting “Hide Legend Field Buttons on Chart” so those three fields will not appear on the chart.

-Similarly, a pivot chart is applied in the “SALES_BY_QUARTER” sheet also, where you can choose a Pie chart for quarterly sales data.
+Similarly, users can apply a pivot chart in the “SALES_BY_QUARTER” sheet to choose a Pie chart for visualizing quarterly sales data.
 Here also, you can hide those 3 fields.

-To check individual salesperson performance by region wise & quarterly data, we need to add slicers that will help you out, where you can filter out individual performance.
+To check individual salesperson performance by region-wise & quarterly data, we need to add slicers to help you out, where you can filter out individual performance.
 Go to the “SALES_BY_REGION” sheet under analyze tab.
 Click Insert Slicer in the Filter group.

 Insert slicers window appears, in that select Region field & click OK.

 Region-wise, Slicer will appear.

-Once the region-wise slicer is inserted, the performance of individual salesperson region-wise can be filtered.
+After inserting the region-wise slicer, users can filter the performance of individual salespersons based on their respective regions.
 In the below screenshot, I have selected the east region to see individual salesperson’s performance in that region appearing in the pivot chart & table.

-Similarly, you can add slicers in the “SALES_BY_QUARTER” sheet under the PivotTable Analyze tab.
+Similarly, under the PivotTable Analyze tab, you can add slicers in the “SALES_BY_QUARTER” sheet.
 Click on Insert Slicer in the Filter group.
 Insert Slicers window appears in that select salesperson.
 Click OK.

 Sales Person Slicer will appear as shown below.

-Once the salesperson-wise slicer is inserted, the quarterly performance of the individual salesperson can be filtered.
+After inserting the salesperson-wise slicer, users can filter the quarterly performance of individual salespersons.
 In the below-shown screenshot, I have selected Chapman to check out his sales performance, where you can find changes in the pivot table & chart, showing his performance quarterly.

-The slicer can control both the pivot table and the pivot chart. i.e. Both the pivot table & chart updated once you change the salesperson.
-Multiple items in a slicer can be selected, i.e. by Clicking the slicer buttons and simultaneously hold the Ctrl key, and then you can select multiple items.
+The slicer can control both the pivot table and the pivot chart. i.e., Both the pivot table & chart are updated once you change the salesperson.
+Users can select multiple items in a slicer by clicking the slicer buttons while simultaneously holding the Ctrl key, allowing them to choose multiple items.